 Repo Checkout and Sync

-spaces checkout-repo (and spaces co) sets up the initial repository graph for a workspace. spaces sync then re-evaluates checkout rules and updates repositories, including configurable handling for development branches (dev-branch).
+spaces checkout-repo sets up the initial repositories in a workspace. spaces sync re-evaluates checkout rules and updates repositories.
+Users can mark repositorires for development using development branches (dev-branch) to allow the branches to diverge from the checkout rules.

 Checkout: Create a New Workspace

-spaces checkout-repo clones the root repo and evaluates top-level [*.]spaces.star files, which can add more repos to the workspace.
+spaces checkout-repo clones the root repo and evaluates top-level [*.]spaces.star files contained in the repo which can add more repos to the workspace.

 spaces co is a shortcut that loads checkout settings from co.spaces.toml.
-This allows for easily re-created complex workspaces.
+This allows users to re-create complex workspaces.
+See the guide.Creating Development Branches

 When you pass --new-branch=<path to repo>, spaces creates a local branch for that repo and treats it as a dev-branch in later sync operations.